 The University of Tartu changed my life completely!
 It was at UT where I got to know my current field of work (business process management).
 I found the field so interesting, and UT is such a great place to study that I decided to continue with a PhD programme here.
 If not for the master's programme in Innovation and Technology Management and UT, I really struggle to imagine where I would be now.

-Software Product Management, Business Analysis and Business Process Management from the Institute of Computer Science were my favourite courses in the programme.
-I use the knowledge I gained from them every day in my work to this day.
+Software Product Management, Business Analysis, and Business Process Management, offered by the Institute of Computer Science, were my favourite courses in the programme.
+I still use the knowledge I gained from them every day in my work.
 The courses are very practical and are taught by practising experts, which makes them even more intriguing.
 Later, I became a teaching assistant at SPM and became even more excited by this course!

-I would definitely recommend this programme to everyone who's searching for a programme that mixes IT and business sides.
-Not only would I do that, I actually do that regularly.
+I would definitely recommend this programme to everyone who's searching for a programme that mixes IT and business.
+Not only would I do that, but I actually do that regularly.

 Even if you graduate from Bachelor's studies only in the summer, you can still apply in the spring.
 If you are admitted, you are required to provide proof of your bachelor’s degree by 10 July if you graduate from a university in Estonia, and by 31 July if you graduate abroad.